NWC-CUAHSI-Summer-Institute/FLDSensing/README.md

 ## Combining Remote Sensing FIM (RS FIM) and Terrain-based FIM for improving flood inundation extent and depth mapping
 This project aims to delineate flood extension using satellite imagery and estimate Depth of Flow (DoF) using the relationships between Fsp (Flood Source Pixels) and Fpp (FloodPlain Pixels) generated through the [FLDPLN model](https://kuscholarworks.ku.edu/handle/1808/5354).
+Files are separated into two folders.
+Verdigris_v6 contains the original files and notebooks developed for initial case with libraries built with FLDPLN v6.
+Verdigris_v8 contains the files for the updated libraries and modifications performed by Dr. Li's group at KU with FLDPLN v8.
+Please contact Dr. Li (lixi@ku.edu) for access to input data (.bil files and libraries).
+These folders are required in order to run the notebooks.

 ## Installing
 FLDPLN model libraries should be installed in advance in order to run the notebooks generated for the study case.
 Please take a look to [build_fldpln_python_env.md](https://github.com/NWC-CUAHSI-Summer-Institute/FLDSensing/blob/main/build_fldpln_python_env.md) within this repo.